feliperohdee/rxjs-cache-driver/README.md

 				.mergeMap(::dynamodb.del)
 		});

-		const fallback = args => Observable.of('value'); // fallback will be subscribed if key doesn't exists or is expired, this value will be attached to this key with provided ttl
+		const fallback = args => Observable.of('value'); // fallback will be subscribed if key doesn't exists or is expired, this value will be attached to this key with provided ttr

 		cacheDriver.get({
 			namespace,
 			key: 'inexistentKey'
 		}, fallback, {
-			ttr: 100
+			ttr: 100 // custom ttr
 		})
 		.subscribe(response => {
 			console.log(response); // will print "value" from fallback